ZoeKavanagh/Nameko_Mailer_Service/README.md

  - Mailgun - API used to dispatch emails

 ### Further Improvements to be made
-If I had even more time to work on this programme I would like to separate out the 'formatting functionality' of the email, which is currently within the 'send_mail' method, under the Mailer class.
+If I had even more time to work on this program I would like to separate out the 'formatting functionality' of the email, which is currently within the 'send_mail' method, under the Mailer class.
 This would mean I could format the email and bring the elements of the data to be interpolated into the email, taking this responsibility away from the 'send_email' method.
 By separating these responsibilities also, testing would have been more accurate as it would possible to mock more elements to isolate the tests further.

 I would have also separated out the unit tests and integration tests into separate files and create both for the 'Mailer' and  'payment_service' package also (I am still to test the payment_service).